-What is the difference between a C³ student, a 4-year college transfer, and a McBride Scholar?
+What is the difference between a college transfer and a McBride Scholar?

-There are two categories of transfer students at Bryn Mawr: A C³ (Community College Connection) student transfers from a 2-year community college and a 4-year college transfer student applies from an institution granting bachelor's degrees.
-Any student over the age of 24 at the time she enrolls has the dual designation of being a McBride Scholar as well as a C³ transfer student or 4-year college transfer student.
+There are two categories of transfer students at Bryn Mawr: A community college transfer student applies from a 2-year community college and a 4-year college transfer student applies from an institution granting bachelor's degrees.
+Any student over the age of 24 at the time they enroll has the dual designation of being a McBride Scholar as well as a community college transfer student or 4-year college transfer student.

 Can transfer students attend part-time?

 Only McBride Scholars are permitted to attend part time.

 Can a student transfer from any community college?

 Students transferring from any community college are encouraged to apply.

 Am I required to complete my associate's degree to apply as a community college transfer student?